ilias-stath/Automated-EV-Charging/README.md

 ```
 pip install -r requirements.txt
 ```
-* After that install also this libraries:
+* After that, you must also install these libraries:
 ```
 sudo apt install \
   ros-humble-filters \